lumeland/lume.land/docs/creating-pages/shared-data.md

 `_data` directories are similar to `_data` files, but instead of using only one file, the data is stored in several files inside that directory.
-The _basename_ of each file determines the variable name used to store the data.
-Let's see an
+The _basename_ of each file determines the variable name used to access to the data.
+Let's see an example:
-example:

 ```txt
 └── _data